- Survey Research Center

 The Statistics Student Consulting Service offered through the Department of Statistics, provides free statistical advice on University-related research projects.
 Any currently enrolled graduate student or faculty member at the university may request assistance.
 People asking for advice will be working with graduate students currently enrolled in the Department of Statistics.
 Department of Statistics faculty are actively involved in an advisory role to the student consultants.
 When requesting assistance, please recognize that this service is not structured to provide overnight help.
 Most projects take 2-3 weeks to complete (see 'Timing' below for more information).
 If you are in a hurry, other arrangements can be make through the Department of Statistics (but there may need to be a charge).

-To request assistance you may either fill out a yellow request form available from the secretary of the Statistics Department and return it to the secretary, or fill out the form online.
+To request assistance, please fill out the form online.
 Assignment of projects is on a first-come-first-served basis.
 Projects are generally assigned within one week following their turn-in date.
 In the event that several requests for assistance are made at once, projects may wait up to two to three weeks before they are assigned (you will be notified if there will be a delay).
 If you are not contacted within three weeks by a consultant, call the Statistics Department office at (541) 737-3366.

 Very few consulting problems are taken care of during the initial meeting.
 Typically, the consultant familiarizes himself/herself with your project and the questions of interest during the initial meeting.
 Your project is then presented to the consulting group at the twice-weekly meetings and/or discussed with the consulting supervisor or other faculty members.
 After discussing the problem, the consultant will meet with you to explain the advice given by the consulting group and faculty members.
 Occasionally three or more meetings are required.